What Causes Sensitive Teeth?

 Thousands of microscopic channels run through the dentine towards the centre of the tooth.
 Once the dentine is exposed, external triggers (such as a cold drink) can stimulate the nerves inside the tooth, causing the characteristic short, sharp sensation of tooth sensitivity.

 Only a dentist can confirm you have dentinal hypersensitivity.
 If you are experiencing any dental problems, always consult your dentist for advice.
-If you have dentinal hypersensitivity, you can help to minimise further exposure of the dentine, care for your sensitive teeth and relieve the symptoms by making some simple changes to your daily oral care routine and dietary habits.
+If you have dentinal hypersensitivity, you can help to minimise further exposure of the dentine, care for your sensitive teeth and protect from the symptoms by making some simple changes to your daily oral care routine and dietary habits.

 In this section we look at some of the main causes of sensitivity in teeth.